HumanSignal/label-studio/docs/source/tags/view.md

 ### Example

-Create two cards that flex to take up 50% of the screen width on the labeling interface
+Create two cards that flex to take up 50% of the screen width on the labeling interface:

 ```html
 <View style="display: flex;">